We're Giving Away 1 Twin Bibs Set Each Week!

 They're slip on, just like the Kindles, and just as comfortable, with the same smart, seamless design and sexy styles that look like proper sneakers.
 The reason you'd pick these over Kindles though?
 The goImpulse sensors built into the soles.

-These are tiny little circular sensors built into the soles that make the sole really flexible and transmit more of the sensation of walking to your foot.
-Trust me, until you've walked in shoes that you can feel the floor in, you don't understand the difference it can make, and when you're carrying extra weight and your joints are under strain, you'll really appreciate being able to feel your balance.
+There are tiny little circular sensors built into the soles that make the sole really flexible and transmit more of the sensation of walking to your foot.
+Trust me, until you've walked in shoes for pregnancy that you can feel the floor in, you don't understand the difference it can make, and when you're carrying extra weight and your joints are under strain, you'll really appreciate being able to feel your balance.

 More and more moms are making the decision to stay in the office for longer whilst they're pregnant, and when you're working it's important to look professional.